Locations:

 “This case underscores the importance of thorough transplant screening and identifying the right experts to collaborate to deliver precisely the care that patients need,” Dr. Gadre adds.
 “There was a broad commitment to doing whatever was necessary to safely address both of this patient’s serious conditions in the order that optimized the chances of a good outcome.
 Thanks to his experience, Dr. Caputo didn’t hesitate to operate on a patient who was in the medical ICU on a high-flow oxygen system requiring a fraction of inspired oxygen of 50%.”

 “Success in complex cases like this demands good interdisciplinary communication,” Dr. Caputo observes.
 “We talk with each other and try to come up with the best plan.
 Sometimes patients with the most complex cases can feel like they’re on a remote island.
-It’s hard to be on an island, but when there’s a group of diverse experts on the island with you, creative solutions can be found.”
+It’s hard to be on an island, but when there’s a wide-ranging group of experts on the island with you, creative solutions can be found.”

 Advertisement